 We welcome anyone who’s passionate about improving health to join us at THInc, whether or not you have any experience in medicine, technology or business.
 On the first day of the challenge, you’ll join a team of individuals with diverse backgrounds and everyone will find their role in bringing your team’s ideas to life.

 Yes.
-Our registration fees are very low – $15 for students and $25 for everyone else.
+Our registration fees are very low – $15 for both students and non-students.
 Your fee includes a t-shirt, event and sponsor swag, and meals from dinner Friday evening to Sunday lunch and an afternoon snack.
 If you need financial assistance, please contact firstname.lastname@example.org and we’ll do our best to accommodate you!

 There is short questionnaire that asks about your skills and experience to assure there will be a diverse group of passionate THInCers.
 We also ask about any health care technology issues you have experienced to make sure we have a wealth of problems for you to solve.
 You should not worry about acceptance though, as long as you show your interest in THInC!